nflaig/semantic-release-helm/README.md

 ## Configuration

+- path (required)
-The plugin requires a single option `chartPath` which points to the chart directory, where the _Chart.yaml_ is located.
+Chart directory, where the _Chart.yaml_ is located.

+- registry (optional)
+URI of a container registry.

+## Example

+This will update versions in `./chart/Chart.yaml` and push the chart to `localhost:5000/repo/chart`.
+The image will be tagged with the value of `version` from _Chart.yaml_.

 ```
 {